-Singapore, 26 April 2021… The Monetary Authority of Singapore (MAS) today launched a on the foundational digital infrastructure necessary for an inclusive digital economy and seamless cross-border transactions around the world.
+Singapore, 26 April 2021… The Monetary Authority of Singapore (MAS) today launched a report on the foundational digital infrastructure necessary for an inclusive digital economy and seamless cross-border transactions around the world.

 2. The rapid growth of digital solutions has helped enhance the economic and social well-being of millions of people around the world.
 However, digital inclusion and inter-operability across solutions remain as challenges.
 The report notes that foundational digital infrastructures – systems that allow different users and different digital devices to seamlessly interact with one another – are critical for more pervasive and inclusive digitalisation across societies.
 Such foundational digital infrastructures will enable interoperable solutions and seamless digital services to reach more people and businesses, at lower cost and greater convenience.